Domination When the Stars Are Out: Introduction

+The structural result for claw-free graphs that is implied by our algorithmic decomposition theorem is inspired by a claim of Chudnovsky and Seymour~\cite[Claim~3.1]{ChudnovskyS2005} in the announcement of their structural result for claw-free graphs.
+However, as far as we are aware, this claim is not explicitly proved in their final work~\cite{ChudnovskyS2007-1,ChudnovskyS2008-2,ChudnovskyS2008-3,ChudnovskyS2008-4,ChudnovskyS2008-5,ChudnovskyS2010-6,ChudnovskyS2012-7}.
+Our algorithmic decomposition theorem can be seen as a variant or an interpretation of~\cite[Claim~3.1]{ChudnovskyS2005} with the hindsight of knowing the final work of Chudnovsky and Seymour, as well as an explicit proof and an algorithm to actually find the decomposition.

-Using our algorithmic claw-free decomposition, we establish the following:
+In the second part of the paper, we apply our algorithmic decomposition theorem for claw-free graphs to establish the following:

-\begin{itemize} \item Dominating Set on claw-free graphs is fixed-parameter tractable.
-To be precise, we show that we can decide the existence of a dominating set of size at most $k$ in $O^{*}(9^{k})$ time (Section~\ref{sec:fpt}). \item Connected Dominating Set on claw-free graphs is fixed-parameter tractable and solvable in $O^{*}(36^{k})$ time (Section~\ref{sec:fpt}).
-This resolves an open question due to Misra \etal\cite{MisraPRS2010}. \item Dominating Set on claw-free graphs has a polynomial kernel with $O(k^{4})$ vertices (Section~\ref{sec:kernel}). \end{itemize} To complement our results, we show that Dominating Set is W[1]-hard on $K_{1,4}$-free graphs (see Section~\ref{sec:hardness} for the proof).
-Thus, we completely determine the parameterized complexity status of Dominating Set in $K_{1,\ell}$-free graphs for all values of $\ell$.
+\begin{itemize} \item \textsc{Dominating Set} on claw-free graphs is fixed-parameter tractable when parameterized by the solution size.
+To be precise, we show that we can decide the existence of a dominating set of size at most $k$ in $9^{k} \cdot O(n^{5})$ time when the graph is claw-free (Sect.~\ref{sec:ds}). \item \textsc{Connected Dominating Set} on claw-free graphs is fixed-parameter tractable when parameterized by the solution size.
+To be precise, we show that we can decide the existence of a connected dominating set of size at most $k$ in $36^{k} \cdot n^{O(1)}$ time when the graph is claw-free (Sect.~\ref{sec:cds}).
+This resolves an open question by Misra~\etal\cite{MisraPRS2010}. \item \textsc{Dominating Set} on claw-free graphs has a polynomial kernel when parameterized by the solution size.
+To be precise, we show that given a claw-free graph $G$ and an integer $k$, we can output a graph $G'$ with $O(k^{3})$ vertices and an integer $k'$ such that $G$ has a dominating set of size $k$ if and only if $G'$ has a dominating set of size $k'$; the presented algorithm runs in $O(n^{5})$ time (Sect.~\ref{sec:kernel}). \end{itemize}